tyson-swetnam/srer-wgew/sfm/osmo_video_edit.md

 where `fps=3` creates an image rate of 3 frames a second (we shot our 4k video at 24 and 30 fps).

 We do not need to extract all 24 frames per second of film.
+The rate of frame extraction should be consistent with an 80%-85% overlap between neighboring images to ensure successful alignment of images in the sfm program.

 I use `%03d` to add the number of images, here I am trying to keep my images under 1,000 per video.